-Hue acts as an TLS/SSL client when communicating with Oozie, HBase and core Hadoop services.
-This means Hue may have to authenticate HDFS, MapReduce, and YARN daemons, as well as the HBase Thrift Server, and will need their certificates (or the relevant CA certificate) in its truststore.
+Hue acts as an TLS/SSL client when communicating with Oozie, HBase, and core Hadoop services.
+This means Hue may have to authenticate HDFS, MapReduce, YARN daemons, and the HBase Thrift Server, and needs their CA certificates in its truststore.